 Start where your family already lingers: the dinner table, the car ride home, the couch before bed.
 Five to ten minutes is plenty.
 Attach it to a rhythm you already keep, and it stops feeling like one more task—it just becomes part of the evening.

 Try a simple pattern: read a short passage, ask one open question, and pray one or two sentences each.
-If attention spans are small, use a Psalm or a Gospel story.
+If attention spans are short, use a Psalm or a Gospel story.
 You might pass a small wooden cross to show whose turn it is to speak.
-These small cues become like a lamp switched on at dusk—gentle light the whole family can gather around.
+These small cues are like a lamp at dusk—a gentle light for the family to gather around.

 Reflecting on Scripture together when time is tight